2003 Etobicoke gas explosion: Explosion

-At around 1:30pm, the gas leaking out from the pipeline ignited, destroying the strip mall and damaging nearby buildings.
-The explosion also caused a fire which also damaged an adjacent house.
-100 people and 25 fire trucks were used to extinguish the fire.
+At around 1:30 pm, the gas leaking out from the pipeline ignited, destroying the strip mall and damaging nearby buildings.
+The explosion also caused a fire which damaged an adjacent house.
+One hundred people and 25 fire trucks worked to extinguish the fire.
 Windows in stores across the street were blown out, windshields were damaged on cars and one vehicle was destroyed.

 Seven people were killed in the explosion.
 Robert Fairley was a resident of the building while Adele Brown, Elizabeth Roy and Lillian Guglietti were clients at a salon in the strip mall.
 Dora Carambelas, Tina Kirkimtzis, and Irene Miyama were also in the building when it exploded.
 Four people were also injured by falling debris.

 After Hurricane Hazel, this explosion was the second-highest loss of life for a single event in Etobicoke.
 This is also the highest loss of life for an incident involving a pipeline in Canadian history.

 Outcome

 In April 2004, charges were laid concerning this incident but were dismissed in 2007.
 The dismissal was appealed and the case was reconsidered in 2011.

 Warren Bitulithic Limited pled guilty to one charge under the Technical Standards and Safety Act in 2006.
 The charge was for damaging a natural gas pipeline without permission.
 The company was fined $225 000.

 Enbridge pled guilty to one charge under the Ontario Occupational Health and Safety Act and fined $350 000.
 They also pled guilty to another charge under the Technical Standards and Safety Act, requiring Enbridge to pay another $350 000 fine.
 The charges were for not evacuating gas services and not locating and marking the gas services before excavation.
 Four additional charges placed against Enbridge were withdrawn.
 Precision Utility pled guilty and was fined $200 000 for not properly supervising an employee while they were locating the natural gas lines.
-An investigation by the Ministry of Labour found that the Precision employee did not use locate the pipelines by using available information and did not act when they should have noticed the presence of natural gas.
+An investigation by the Ministry of Labour found that the Precision employee did not locate the pipelines by using available information and did not act when they should have noticed the presence of natural gas.
 Each fine included a victim surcharge where an additional 25% of their fines would be paid to help the victims of this incident.

 By 2011 townhouses had been built on the site of the explosion.
 Milano’s Pizza, one of the businesses in the strip-mall, reopened across the street.

 Peter Roy, the son of Elizabeth Roy, campaigned for gas companies to regularly install excess flow valves on pipelines to protect against runaway gas and high flow rates.
 He reported that Enbridge has begun doing this on their projects.
 Volunteers also established a scholarship for a student attending Humber College who is going to have a job in the gas sector.

 Five years after the explosion, a memorial plaque, garden and two benches were placed at the site of the explosion during a memorial service.
 The service was organised by then-Toronto City Councillor Peter Milczyn.